 Tips for preparing a Harlow campus field school are available on the Faculty of Humanities and Social Sciences website.

-Step #6a: Academic review of formal application by CUGS
+Step #6a: Academic review of formal application by CPC

-Each year, all formal applications are referred to the Faculty of Humanities and Social Sciences’ Committee on Undergraduate Studies (CUGS) for academic review.
-CUGS is asked to identify suggestions for pedagogical improvement and consistency with changing university policies.
+Each year, all formal applications are referred to the Faculty of Humanities and Social Sciences’ Curriculum and Programs Committee (CPC) for academic review.
+CPC is asked to identify suggestions for pedagogical improvement and consistency with changing university policies.
 Particular attention is paid to the course outline and its connection with the field school location.
 Instructors are encouraged to state the skills and knowledge students would acquire by participating in the field school.
-CUGS does not render a decision on whether or not the field school ought to be offered.
+CPC does not render a decision on whether or not the field school ought to be offered.